Angela Rossi Zurowski Anderson

 - Eligibility: WCSU full-time undergraduates, majoring in Social Sciences, with a minimum of 45 or maximum of 105 credits, are eligible to apply for the ARZA-CIRI Internship Program.
 Any member of the Department of Social Sciences (Full or part-time faculty, students or staff) or the Dean of the Macricostas School of Arts and Sciences may encourage students to apply for the program.

-- Application forms are available from the Department of Social Sciences Office, 224 Warner Hall or by emailing the Program Advisor, currently Dr. R. Averell Manes, at firstname.lastname@example.org.
+- Application forms are available from the Department of Social Sciences Office, 224 Warner Hall or by emailing the Program Advisor, currently Dr. R. Averell Manes, at email@example.com.
 The completed application includes several brief essays, a current résumé, unofficial transcripts, two letters of recommendation and a Statement of Academic Integrity (See Application Form for detailed requirements).
 Application materials will be submitted in hard copy to the secretary of the Department of Social Sciences, 224 Warner Hall during normal business hours or after hours to the drop box outside the office.
-The application deadline will be the second Monday in March of each academic year, with an internship placement during each Fall semester.
+The application deadline will is always March 17th of each academic year, with an internship placement during each Fall semester.
 For the first year of the program the due date was in October 2016.

 - An ARZA-CIRI Internship Selection Committee shall be comprised of at least one member of the Department of Social Sciences (who shall also serve as the Program Advisor), one member of the WCSU Office of Institutional Advancement and Ms. Regina “Gina” (Rossi) Priest (Angela’s mother).
 Applicants will be informed of the outcome of their application within four weeks of the application deadline.
 Students will be provided with orientation materials after their acceptance into the program.